-In order to better understand how to counter objections, let’s try and understand the psyche of the buyer a little better first.
+In order to better understand how to counter objections, let’s first try and understand the psyche of the buyer a little better.

 Why Do Buyers Object?

 The first step to handling objections is to really understand what drives customers to object in the first place.
 Often, there’s a motive lurking beneath a customer’s objection, and by being proactive, you can mitigate the true concern.
 We’ll get to individual sales objections in time.
 First, we need to understand the fundamental species of objection.

 Some of the most common reasons people object that can be proactively handled with the right talk track and resources.

 1. Lack of Knowledge